Dyskinesia: Chronic or tardive

 Late-onset dyskinesia, also known as tardive dyskinesia, occurs after long-term treatment with an antipsychotic drug such as haloperidol (Haldol) or amoxapine (Asendin).
 The symptoms include tremors and writhing movements of the body and limbs, and abnormal movements in the face, mouth, and tongue – including involuntary lip smacking, repetitive pouting of the lips, and tongue protrusions.

-Rabbit syndrome is another type of chronic dyskinesia, while orofacial dyskinesia may be related to persistent replication of Herpes simplex virus type 1.
+Rabbit syndrome is another type of chronic dyskinesia, while orofacial dyskinesia may be related to persistent replication of herpes simplex virus type 1.

 Non-motor

 Two other types, primary ciliary dyskinesia and biliary dyskinesia, are caused by specific kinds of ineffective movement of the body, and are not movement disorders.

+Treatment

+Antidyskinetic drugs can be used to treat dyskinesia.
+Certain anticonvulsants can be used as antidyskinetic agents, among drugs acting at other targets.
+Amantadine is approved for treatment of levodopa-induced dyskinesia.
+Dopamine-depleting agents like tetrabenazine, deutetrabenazine, and valbenazine are used to treat tardive dyskinesia.